j2commerce/guide/getting-started/migrating-from-2x-to-3x.md

 You will see

 a.
-Tables with the follwing prefix:
+Tables with the following prefix:

 _v2_j2store\_ = These are your 2.x tables backed up by the migration tool